rharbert/ehgrav/user/pages/03.about/modules.md

 media_order: 'alice-draws-studio-1-min.jpg,portrait-alice-magolo-black-sequin-dress-1-min.jpg,painting-alice-magolo-baby-sea-turtles-min.jpg,painting-alice-magolo-jellyfish-min.jpg,painting-alice-magolo-mask-min.jpg,painting-alice-magolo-person-with-no-face-min.jpg'
 published: true
 override_default_title: About
-override_default_desc: 'Alice Magolo is a 14-year old American artist who has been drawing since she was two years old.
-A bit self-critical and a stickler for fine lines, learn more about her...'
+override_default_desc: 'Alice Magolo is a teenage American artist who has been drawing since she was a baby.
+Learn more about her...'
 ---